 Ihab M. Hamdi Saad, PhD

-Ihab M. Hamdi Saad is an associate professor of construction management at the University of Cincinnati in Ohio.
+Ihab M. Hamdi Saad is a full professor and former department chair of construction management at Northern Kentucky University.
+He also taught at the University of Cincinnati in Ohio.
 He has published several noteworthy articles on engineering and is a recognized speaker at important engineering events.
-He is a distinguished academic who has received numerous awards including the 2004 ASC National Teaching Award; 2003 Pendered Memorial Award at East Carolina University; and the Teaching (1999) and Research (1998) Excellence Awards at Bradley University.
-Dr. Saad is a member of several organizations including the American Society of Civil Engineers (ASCE); Project Management Institute (PMI); Association for the Advancement of Cost Engineering (AACE); Egyptian Association of Engineers; and American Society of Training and Development (ASTD).
+Dr. Saad is a distinguished academic who has received numerous awards including the 2004 ASC National Teaching Award; 2003 Pendered Memorial Award at East Carolina University; and the Teaching (1999) and Research (1998) Excellence Awards at Bradley University.
+He is a member of several organizations including the American Society of Civil Engineers (ASCE); Project Management Institute (PMI); Association for the Advancement of Cost Engineering (AACE); Egyptian Association of Engineers; and American Society of Training and Development (ASTD).
 Dr. Saad joined the IRUSA board of directors in March 2006 and was appointed chairman in May 2011.

 Hamdy Radwan, PhD